prevwong/reka.js/docs/motivation.md

 # Motivation

-Composite is built as an experimental state management system for Craft.js, a library for building drag-and-drop page builders.
+Reka is built as an experimental state management system for Craft.js, a library for building drag-and-drop page builders.

 At the core of Craft.js is the `EditorState` which is a simple implicit tree data structure that represents the current state of the page that's being built by the end-user: